jlaroche/Documentation-en/docs/Data_Standardization/ontology.md

 * "[**methane**](http://purl.obolibrary.org/obo/CHEBI_16183)" is a material (chemical) in the CHEBI ontology (defn.
 "A one-carbon compound in which the carbon is attached by single bonds to four hydrogen atoms.
 It is a colourless, odourless, non-toxic but flammable gas".)
 * "**concentration of methane in air**" is a characteristic.
 * "[**methane measurement**](http://purl.obolibrary.org/obo/NCIT_C186080)" is a process in the NCIThesaurus ontology (defn.
 "The determination of the amount of methane present in a sample.).
-* "**methane assay concentration datum**" is a data item output of a methane measurement process (aka assay) that provides a measure of it in parts per million.

 Or, for carbon dioxide:

 * "**[carbon dioxide](http://purl.obolibrary.org/obo/CHEBI_16526)**" is a chemical in the CHEBI ontology (defn.
 "A one-carbon compound with formula CO2 in which the carbon is attached to each oxygen atom by a double bond.
 A colourless, odourless gas under normal conditions, [...].")
-* "[**concentration of carbon dioxide in air**](http://purl.obolibrary.org/obo/ENVO_04000004)" with defn.
+* "[**concentration of carbon dioxide in air**](http://purl.obolibrary.org/obo/ENVO_04000004)" is a quality (aka. characteristic) with defn.
 "The concentration of carbon dioxide when measured in air."
 * "[**carbon dioxide assay**](http://purl.obolibrary.org/obo/OBI_2100001)" is a process with defn.
 "An analyte assay that measures the abundance of carbon dioxide".
 Note however none of its children are about sampling air.
-* "**carbon dioxide concentration datum**" is a data item output of a carbon dioxide assay. that provides a measure of it in parts per million.

-Unfortunately one might not find the above terms in ontologies you expect would have them; for example, while **[concentration of methane in liquid water](http://purl.obolibrary.org/obo/ENVO_3100020)** exists in ENVO, there is no term for methane concentration in air - this would have to be a New Term Request (NTR) for that ontology.
+Unfortunately one might not find the above terms in the ontologies you expect would have them; for example, while **[concentration of methane in liquid water](http://purl.obolibrary.org/obo/ENVO_3100020)** exists in ENVO, there is no term for methane concentration in air - this would have to be a New Term Request (NTR) for that ontology.

+A cautionary note about choosing between a "[characteristic](http://purl.obolibrary.org/obo/BFO_0000020)" term or an "information" (aka "[information content entity](http://purl.obolibrary.org/obo/IAO_0000030)", ICE, or its subclass "data item") term to map to a data schema attribute.
+If an appropriate characteristic term is available, that is probably the best choice.
+For example, given a choice for a "temperature" attribute, choose a "[temperature](http://purl.obolibrary.org/obo/PATO_0000146)" PATO characteristic rather than an OBI "[temperature measurement datum](http://purl.obolibrary.org/obo/OBI_0003079)".
+(Every data item about a measure of a characteristic should properly presume that the characteristic term itself is established.
+In theory one could generate a corresponding data item term for every measurable characteristic held in an ontology, but this shadow hierarchy of data item terms creates a bloated hierarchy that is hard to manually manage, so various ontologies within OBO Foundry are shying away from that.)

 **The DCC Hub team will assist in ensuring NTRs get submitted and looked after in the appropriate ontologies.**

 ## Knowledege graph modelling
 Research and other agencies often rely upon tabular data formats - spreadsheets or SQL databases - and are only considering knowledge graphs in an experimental way.
-Meanwhile ontologists often attempt to add relations and attempt recommended models (graph components, including [nanopublications](https://pmc.ncbi.nlm.nih.gov/articles/PMC7959622) that could contribute to larger potentially federated graph databases.
+Meanwhile ontologists often add relations and attempt data structure models (i.e. graph components, including [nanopublications](https://pmc.ncbi.nlm.nih.gov/articles/PMC7959622) that could contribute to larger potentially federated graph databases.
 Some data schema systems like LinkML provide a cross-walk between these two worlds, but in this project we focus on use of ontologies for project data in tabular format.

 ## Training